spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 }
 ```
 The member `friendsEndpoint` contains a *URI-reference*.
 This can either be
-the entire absolute URI, or a reference that is interpreted relative to the
+the entire absolute URI, or a reference relative to the profile root URI.
+We
-profile root URI.
-We decide for the latter option and use the plain filename.
+decide for the latter option and use the plain filename.
 After having modified this file, we need to sign it again:
 ```
 $ SpxpCryptoTool sign john-doe-profile-unsigned.json john-doe-keypair.json > john-doe-2.json